ajunlonglive/MoroutinesProject/Docs/README_EN.md

 ### Moroutine status
 You can check the status of the coroutine using the following properties:
-- `IsReseted` - whether the morutina is zeroed.
+- `IsReseted` - whether the moroutine is zeroed.
-- `IsRunning` - whether the moruthine is running.
+- `IsRunning` - whether the moroutine is running.
-- `IsStopped` - whether the moruthine is stopped.
+- `IsStopped` - whether the moroutine is stopped.
-- `IsCompleted` - whether the morutina is complete.
+- `IsCompleted` - whether the moroutine is complete.
 - `CurrentState` - returns an enumeration which represents one of the above states.

 The first four return a Boolean value that represents the corresponding state.
 Example: